Ivorforce/Monoteny/README.md

     - Annotate all heartbeats in an ECG.
     - Read the metadata from a `.mp3` file.
     - Approximate the light spectrum hitting a solar panel at some geolocation.
-    - Generate repetitive code for less versatile languages.
+    - Boost the available capabilities of other languages with versatile metaprogramming.
 - **Solve deterministic problems**
     - Determine `pi` to the n'ths decimal.
     - Calculate the atmospheric pressure at the equator.